Court cases can by tracked by registering an email address and/or mobile phone number with the Electronic Filing Appearance System (EFAS).

-- find the case – or person - you want to track by using the ‘browse court’ or ‘case search’ tab
+- find the case or person you want to track on the Browse court or Case search tab

-- enter your details, in the ‘case tracking’ section, at the bottom of the case you have opened.
+- enter your details in the Case tracking section at the bottom of the page

 If an accused person has been charged by Victoria Police, or given their contact details to the court, they may automatically receive updates about their case.